openstack-archive/congress-specs/specs/liberty/horizon-policy-abstraction.rst

 Another example is users could choose "servers" and "networks" without caring about what put them together ("ports", actually).

-Element “violation-condition” defines the state of objects' attributes which can produce violation, and the constraint will include comparison, arithmetic and some predefined relationship/functions, such as, "same_group".
+Element "violation-condition" defines the state of objects' attributes which can produce violation, and the constraint will include comparison, arithmetic and some predefined relationship/functions, such as, "same_group".

-Element “action” defines the action needs to take for this policy, and actions will include "proactive", "monitoring" and some specific actions, such as, "create", "pause".
+Element "action" defines the action needs to take for this policy, and actions will include "proactive", "monitoring" and some specific actions, such as, "create", "pause".
 All these actions depend on the ability of underlying components.

-Element “data” defines the information gotten or needed when executing the action, for example, when monitoring a servers violation, users can define "data" as servers' name to be a return parameters.
+Element "data" defines the information gotten or needed when executing the action, for example, when monitoring a servers violation, users can define "data" as servers' name to be a return parameters.